 The Legacy Award was introduced in 2017 in honor of the event’s 40th anniversary.
 In 2022, the award was renamed in honor of Howard Sagett, a foundational member of our events and unwavering supporter of the Chicago running community.
-The award will be presented annually to recognize an individual who has and continues to go above and beyond to support the event.
-The Legacy Award will be given each year to an individual who has a longstanding relationship with the race and has truly helped to make the event the world-class race that it is today.
+The award will be presented annually to recognize an individual who has and continues to go above and beyond to support the event, has a longstanding relationship with the race and has truly helped to make the event the world-class race that it is today.